1952 Democratic National Convention: Vice presidential selection

 After the delegates nominated Stevenson, the convention then turned to selecting a vice-president.
 The main candidates for this position were Kefauver, Russell, Barkley, Senator John Sparkman, and Senator A. S. Mike Monroney.
 After narrowing it down to Senator Sparkman and Senator Monroney, President Truman and a small group of political insiders chose Sparkman, a conservative and segregationist from Alabama, for the nomination.
-The convention largely complied and nominated Sparkman as Stevenson's running mate, though nominations were made for two other candidates for the vice presidency, India Edwards of California (the Vice Chairwoman of the Democratic National Committee), and District Judge Sarah T. Hughes of Texas.
+The convention largely complied and nominated Sparkman as Stevenson's running mate, though delegates put forward two other names for the balloting: India Edwards of California (the Vice Chairwoman of the Democratic National Committee), and District Judge Sarah T. Hughes of Texas.
 Both withdrew their names in favor of Sparkman, who was nominated by acclamation.
 The effort to nominate Edwards was led by a group of women delegates hoping for a female running-mate to be nominated.
 A leading figure among the delegates backing that effort was former congresswoman Mary Teresa Norton.
 The effort to nominate Hughes was endorsed by the National Federation of Business and Professional Women's Clubs, which had earlier been the force behind an effort to nominate Senator Margaret Chase Smith as a candidate for the Republican vice presidential nomination.